mainak33/MessagingChallenge/Readme.md

 $ ./messagingexample.exe
 ```

-If you are using a Docker container: After building the docker container, run the messagingexample executable inside the containerized application to see example usage of the messages library classes:
+If you are using a Docker container: After building the docker container, run the messagingexample executable inside the docker container to see example usage of the messages library classes:
 ```
 $ docker run --entrypoint "/bin/sh" -it mcimage /usr/src/MessagingChallenge/build # cd example && ./messagingexample